Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_settings.md

         * If enabled, you must provide the Terms & Conditions by either uploading a PDF file or entering a URL where it is available.

+    * **Custom Version Display** - indicate which product version will be visible in the Marketplace (the generated one or the custom one)

+        * **Disabled** - default.
+The consumer will see the system generated version of the product
+        * **Enabled** - The consumer will see the custom product version set by the providewr if any.
+In case provider do not supply a custom version, the system generated one will be displayed.

+        * **Product Version display** - select which version to show in the Marketplace
+          * **Show all versions** - all available version will be displayed
+          * **Show only latest version** - only the most recent version is visible to the consumer

     * **Administration preference** - indicates who will be able to update the Marketplace settings:
         * **All teams** (default) - anyone having a Marketplace Manager role in any team is allowed to manage the Marketplace settings or any Administrator user.
         * **None** - only an Administrator user can manage the Marketplace settings.